How to Enable or Disable Firewall on Ubuntu

-• Enhanced Security: Properly configuring your firewall is key to protecting your system from unwanted access and potential security threats.
+• Enhanced Security: Properly configuring your firewall protects your system from unwanted access and potential security threats.

 • Customized Control: Knowing how to handle firewall settings allows for tailored security measures that fit specific needs and scenarios.